 Noise Ordinances Being Struck Down Post-Tanner: The Problem of Decibels

-By: Andrew McRoberts.
+By: Andrew McRoberts, Editor.
 This was posted Wednesday, February 16th, 2011

 As discussed in the last post, many localities are struggling after the Virginia Supreme Court’s opinion in Tanner v.
 City of Virginia Beach to adopt ordinances to comply with that decision.
 No longer can localities use a “reasonable person” standard in a criminal noise ordinance without risking a run-in with Tanner.